thisisshivamgupta/web-site/content/hero/index.md

 ---
 title: 'Hey There!
-This is'
+I am'
 name: 'Shivam Gupta'
-subtitle: 'I enjoy creating hacks!'
+subtitle: 'I love creating hacks!'
-buttonText: 'Hire Me!'
+buttonText: 'Connect!'
 ---

 I'm an India based developer with a goal-driven creative mindset and passion for learning and innovating.